Gambling Change Persons and Booth Cashiers

 -

-Deal With Unpleasant or Angry People — 67% responded “Every day.”
+Dealing With Unpleasant, Angry, or Discourteous People — 67% responded “Every day.”

 -

-Sounds, Noise Levels Are Distracting or Uncomfortable — 78% responded “Every day.”
+Exposed to Sounds, Noise Levels that are Distracting or Uncomfortable — 78% responded “Every day.”

 -